andreaszetter/-gws-project-1/IDEAS.md

 - [ ] *Add your inspirations, favorite games, or themes that interest you*

-## Questions to Explore

-Things we're thinking about as we develop our game concept:

-- What kind of experience do we want players to have?
-- Single-player or multiplayer?
-- What platform(s) are we targeting?
-- What's our scope - small prototype or larger project?
-- What skills do we want to develop through this?

 ## Next Steps

 - [ ] Fill out initial ideas above